Small Giant Games: Acquisition by Zynga

 Empires and Puzzles continued to perform well for Small Giant and Zynga.
 In October 2019, the game reached USD 500 million in lifetime revenue and reached 41 million downloads.
 In May 2020, Zynga paid the first of three installments for the remaining 20 percent of the company, transferring $122 million to Small Giant after Zynga posted $404 million in revenue for the first quarter of 2020, a 52% increase.
+The strong performance of Empires & Puzzles resulted in a second performance-based earnout payment of $240 million in May 2021, and total payments for the acquisition ultimately surpassed $922 million.

 Small Giant soft launched its next game, Puzzle Combat, on March 8, 2019.
 The game shares many gameplay elements with Empires and Puzzles, but it features a modern warfare setting.